Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-Winning Best for Kitchens, this 20 by 39-inch mat uses 3/4-inch thick high-density PU foam to absorb shock and relieve foot discomfort.
-You'll easily wipe away spills and dirt thanks to the stain-resistant diamond top design.
+This 20 by 39-inch mat uses 3/4-inch thick high-density PU foam to absorb shock and relieve foot discomfort.
+You can easily wipe away spills from the stain-resistant diamond top design.
 It also includes a padded non-slip bottom that stays firmly in place on both hard floors and carpets.

 Ships flat so you never have to fight curled edges